 Lactobacilli are naturally occurring lactic acid bacteria that are present in the air and on vegetables and fruits.
 This beneficial bacteria is high in natural enzymes and are responsible for turning the starches and sugars in foods into lactic acid that preserves food and enhances its nutrients.
 This lactic acid bacteria also promotes the growth of good bacteria in our intestines.

 The key to a successful fermentation is keeping your vegetables or fruits submerged completely under the brine so bad bacteria and molds won’t grow in your ferment.
 Fermentation is an anaerobic process so doing this is an absolute necessity.
-One of the best ways to do this is to use a Pickl-It Jar.
+One of the best ways to do this is to use a a Picklemeister Glass Fermentation Jar or a Pickl-It Jar.
 Many people also love using a Harsch crock.

 I like eating this tasty fermented lemon kale and savoy cabbage recipe with eggs, avocado, soups, and on top of hummus, rice, quinoa, and leafy green salads.
 I hope you try this easy recipe soon so you can enjoy all the benefits that fermented foods offer!